SRHgroup/ITRAP2/README.md

-Seurat-integrated R workflow (private repo install)
+Seurat-integrated R workflow for TCR-pMHC pairing.

-The workflow is intended for T-cell scientists and Seurat users, who want to analyze their pMHC data.
+The workflow is intended for T-cell scientists and Seurat users who want to analyze their pMHC data.
 This repository is private until we post on bioRxiv.
 To install, collaborators in SRHgroup need a GitHub Personal Access Token (PAT).

 One-time setup (inside R)